grafana/loki/docs/sources/api/_index.md

 ### List rule groups

+<span style="background-color:#f3f973;">This experimental endpoint is disabled by default and can be enabled via the -experimental.ruler.enable-api CLI flag or the YAML config option.</span>

 ```
 GET /loki/api/v1/rules
 ```

 List all rules configured for the authenticated tenant.
 This endpoint returns a YAML dictionary with all the rule groups for each namespace and `200` status code on success.

-_This experimental endpoint is disabled by default and can be enabled via the `-experimental.ruler.enable-api` CLI flag (or its respective YAML config option)._

 #### Example response